 Considering that we saw the actual Enterprise-C in TNG: "Yesterday's Enterprise", it is open to speculation what we can make of the early version on the ship wall.
 It is the look of the Enterprise-C's class as intended by Andrew Probert, but the painting was never shown on screen, and none of the other models on the "history wall" is very precise either.
 In this light we may decide that the Enterprise-C relief could be an artistic rendition intentionally or accidentally falsifying the ship's real look.
 The same obviously applies to the Enterprise-B, which was shown as late as in "Star Trek: Generations", but now with additional hull extensions compared to the standard Excelsior on the wall.
 On the other hand, it is well possible that the pre-production version of the Ambassador does exist, and the artist who made the ship wall mistakenly depicted the Enterprise-C as such an Ambassador variant.
 Alternatively, the Enterprise-C may have started her life as Probert's design, only to be rebuilt to the configuration of "Yesterday's Enterprise".
 The Excelsior-class ship on the wall, on the other hand, definitely doesn't depict the launch configuration of the Enterprise-B.

 Apart from the early version, there are two variants of the Ambassador class.
 The first one was designed by Rick Sternbach and built by Greg Jein to represent the aforementioned USS Enterprise NCC-1701-C in TNG: "Yesterday's Enterprise".
 Her design deviates from the relief on the wall in that the engineering hull is now tubular and the warp pylons are straight instead of angled.
-The second one was used for the USS Zhukov (TNG: "Data's Day") and USS Yamaguchi (DS9: "Emissary").
-The Ambassador-class USS Excalibur could be briefly seen in TNG: "Redemption II" and is probably a modified version too.
+The second one was used for the USS Zhukov (TNG: "Data's Day"), USS Excalibur (TNG: "Redemption II") and USS Yamaguchi (DS9: "Emissary").

-Our article spotlights the differences between the two variants on photos of the studio miniature and on the CG models created by Pedro and Tachy of SciFi Art.
+Our article spotlights the differences between the two models on photos of the studio miniature and on the CG models created by Pedro and Tachy of SciFi Art.

-The two variants are subsequently referred to as "Enterprise-C" and "Yamaguchi".
-Looking at the studio models, there are ten major and a few minor differences:
+The two different models are subsequently referred to as "Enterprise-C" and "Yamaguchi".
+We implicitly assume that the latter is the newer one, although Greg Jein may have built them at the same time and saved the latter for later.
+Looking at the two studio models, there are ten major and a few minor differences: